jefferyq2/DecryptAES-iPhone/README.md

 ## Disclaimer
 * Standard messaging rates may apply.
 * I make no promises that the encryption used in this program is uncrackable.
-This program uses [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) to perform the encryption and decryption.
+This app uses [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift) to perform the encryption and decryption.